 Academic Integrity Syllabus Statements

-In addition to setting the appropriate tone for your class, an effective syllabus statement can serve as a useful tool throughout the course.
+Syllabi are one way instructors might help set the tone for their course and mentorship of students.
 The Academic Integrity Program encourages you to have at a minimum the following language (or similar language) included in your syllabus to promote academic integrity and set clear expectations in the event that academic misconduct occurs in your class.
-Please feel free to revise the following template to suit your needs.
+Please feel free to revise to suit your needs.

 When crafting a syllabus statement on academic integrity and discussing the academic integrity policy with students, you are encouraged to:

-- Highlight why academic integrity matters, rather than focus on just the potential consequences of academic misconduct;
+- Highlight why academic integrity matters to you, to your field, and to your students, rather than focus on just the potential consequences of academic misconduct;

-- Clarify expectations for collaboration, citation, and appropriate use of materials in your class;
+- Clarify expectations for collaboration, citation, and appropriate use of notes/ class materials in your class;

 - Clearly state any sanctions that you will assign for particular kinds of common incidents.
 It may be useful to utilize the phrase, “Including but not limited to.”

-If you would like feedback on your syllabus statement, please reach out to Madison Hansen, Academic Integrity Program Director, at firstname.lastname@example.org.
+If you, your department, or college would like feedback on your syllabus statement(s), please reach out to the Academic Integrity Program at email@example.com.
+Thank you!